Posted February 23, 2017

 Network flow data can also be used to obtain enriched information about which cyber assets might be more vulnerable (or resilient) to various attacks.
 In addition to understanding basic network connectivity, it can be used to infer the type of applications on a machine, which may help identify heightened risk.

 Most importantly, solutions exist that examine both packet and flow data for evidence of any known threats.
 Indicators may come from threat intelligence feeds and from your own cyber threat management efforts.
-For example, if a computer on your network sends a packet containing series of bytes known to be unique to a malware file or if it is observed communicating to an IP address that is a known malware command and control node, that computer is likely infected.
+For example, if a computer on your network sends a packet containing series of bytes known to be unique to a Malware: Software that is intended to damage or disable computers and computer systems. file or if it is observed communicating to an IP address that is a known malware command and control node, that computer is likely infected.

 This blog is part of a 2-part series from Chief Technology Officer Allan Thomson and Principal Data Scientist Dr. Jamison Day.
 Next week they will discuss different threat correlation techniques security professionals can use to assess attacks targeting their organizations.